yuyang-0825/TrimNN/README.md

 * -out: The path of generated target gml data
 * -motif_size: The size of input motif.
 * -motif_label: The cell type of input motif(combine with "_").
-* The generated motif gml will appear in the same folder as target graph gml.
+* The generated specific motif gml will appear in the same folder as target graph gml.

 ## Demo
 ### Function 1: Subgraph Matching